 At Moscone West, we heard Andy Ellis, Chief Security Officer at Akamai Technologies, share his keynote, 20 Years In: Security’s Grand Challenges, Then and Now.
 He explored how security’s grand challenges have shifted, discussed his experiences mitigating advanced threats, and provided insight into evolving future threats.
 “2020 is an opportune time for us to use our hindsight,” he advised.
 “We have watched the evolution of the Internet” and “web page integrity is the next challenge to solve in the integrity domain.”

 Next up was the incredible Mary T. Barra, Chairman and Chief Executive Officer at General Motors Company, with her keynote, The Future of Transportation Relies on Strong Cybersecurity.
 She discussed how technology is a key enabler in developing connected, electrified and autonomous vehicles that will help us achieve a world with zero emissions, why it’s important for the automotive industry to work together to secure a strong enterprise-wide cybersecurity posture, and why STEM education and careers will be even more critical in the coming years.
 “If we want to cultivate young people to be part of our future, we need to invest in theirs,” she said.

-RSAC College Day began over breakfast this morning with a , and was followed by the new RSAC Security Scholars Poster Pitch-Off, where three chosen RSAC Security Scholars pitched their cutting-edge research to a panel of industry veterans.
+RSAC College Day began over breakfast this morning with a panel of experts discussing current careers in cybersecurity as well as future opportunities, and was followed by the new RSAC Security Scholars Poster Pitch-Off, where three chosen RSAC Security Scholars pitched their cutting-edge research to a panel of industry veterans.
 Program host Theresa Payton, CEO and President of Fortalice Solutions LLC, noted that the “talent gap continues to plague the industry and this program is a way to draw top diverse talent.”